sydney-rd/ugly-soup/README.md

 From the terminal, run:

-$ python uglysoup.py -url -filetype -filename -location
+$ python uglysoup.py -url -filetype -filename -location (optional)

-example:
+### example

 $ python uglysoup.py -url https://bulletproofscreenwriting.tv/breaking-bad-tv-script-download/ -filetype pdf -filename breakingbad -location
 /Users/sydneydavid/Github/UglySoup

 Uses argparse to gather info.

-Add a URL after -url, a filetype after -filetype (any filetype within an 'a' tag and 'href' i.e. pdf, png, jpg) -filename and -location for files to be downloaded and saved.
+- Add a URL after -url
+- Add a filetype after -filetype (any filetype within an 'a' tag and 'href' i.e. pdf, png, jpg)
+- Add any filename
+- Add a -location for files to be downloaded and saved.
 Location is optional as its default is the directory you are working out of.